The COVID-19 global pandemic has turned many business structures upside down.

 Rules regarding how you need to pay your employees vary depending on whether the employees are considered “exempt” or “non-exempt” under the Fair Labor Standards Act (FLSA).

 Employers must track the “type” of work exempt employees are carrying out.
-Monitoring procedures to measure productivity of exempt employees is essential, especially when employees are working away from upper management.
+Monitoring procedures to measure productivity of exempt employees might be a good idea, especially when employees are working away from upper management.
 Exempt employees must perform their primary duties to maintain their exempt status.

 Even more so than with exempt employees, monitoring the hours of work completed by non-exempt employees is important because it can affect overtime pay and other benefits.